-As a result of the war in Ukraine, energy prices have risen sharply since the end of 2021, which had an impact on inflation.
-Both households and companies were impacted by this cost increase.
+Both households and companies continue to be impacted by this cost increase.
 In Belgium, automatic salary indexation and social tariffs protected the employees' purchasing power to a large extent, making the decrease of purchasing power in Belgium among the lowest in the EU.